 - 6 credits of English

-Certain programs might require other college-level courses, so early in their undergraduate program students should examine the specific requirements of the programs to which they plan to apply.
-The biology-health professions curriculum enables the pre-dentistry student to schedule this coursework along with other course requirements for the respective major.
-Pre-dentistry students pursuing a non-science major can include these science requirements as electives; however, dental schools expect non-science majors to perform very well in these science courses.
-A broad selection of courses is available within the biology and chemistry disciplines, and pre-dentistry students are encouraged to include some of the following courses among their electives:
+The biology-health professions curriculum enables you to schedule the necessary coursework to apply to dental schools along with required courses for your major.
+Dental schools expect non-science majors to perform very well in science courses.
+A broad selection of courses is available within the biology and chemistry disciplines, and non-science majors are encouraged to include some of the following science courses among their electives:

 - Human physiology